 What is Black Students Talk (BST)?

 As university students we experience complex academic, psychological, social, emotional and financial pressures.
-Black* students face specific pressures that often affect our mental health and therefore, our university experience and outcome.
+Black students face specific pressures that often affect our mental health and therefore, our university experience and outcome.
+We want to help make the lives of all Black students at King’s College London as happy, healthy and successful as possible.

 What do Black Students Talk (BST) sessions offer?